Alabama Senate election: Doug Jones defeats Roy Moore, Fox News projects

 Last month, though, Moore was hit with multiple allegations that he initiated sexual encounters with teenagers when he was a young attorney in the 1970s.

 McConnell called on Moore to drop out of the race and explored options for either removing Moore from the ballot or backing a write-in alternative.
-He also suggested Moore would face a Senate Ethics Committee investigation if elected.
+He also suggested Moore would face a Senate Ethics Committee investigation had he won.

-Colorado Sen. Cory Gardner, the chairman of the National Republican Senatorial Committee, has said the Senate could take the extraordinary step of voting to remove Moore if he wins, saying he “does not meet the ethical and moral requirements of the United States Senate.”
+Colorado Sen. Cory Gardner, the chairman of the National Republican Senatorial Committee, said the Senate could have taken the extraordinary step of voting to remove Moore if he had won, saying he “does not meet the ethical and moral requirements of the United States Senate.”

 Alabama’s senior Republican senator, Richard Shelby, said he didn’t vote for Moore and instead wrote in the name of another Republican.